prathercc/mavtion/README.md

     CLICKLEFTMOUSE
     WAIT:BETWEEN(4000,8000)
     WAIT:4000
+    PRESSKEY:1
+    HOLDKEY:SPACE
+    RELEASEKEY:SPACE
+    HOLDLEFTMOUSE
+    RELEASELEFTMOUSE
+    AFTER(1000,5000, 5) //After a time between 1000 and 4000 milliseconds, loop 5x.
+    _A:WAIT:4000 // Instruction to be performed when the AFTER instruction runs.
 ### Instructions
  1. LOOP - Tells the program how many times the script will run before automatically stopping.
 > *LOOP is required for each script file.*